evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 }
 ```

 This function returns the number of stars in a given ring of a galaxy.
 The ring number is passed using input parameter `ringNumber`, and the increase in the number of stars in each next ring is specified with `multiplier` parameter.
-For example, the function will return 12 stars for the first ring when we call `numberOfStarsInOneRing(1, 6)`, 18 for the second ring `numberOfStarsInOneRing(2, 6)`, an so on, adding 6 more stars to the each next ring.
+For example, the function will return 6 stars for the first ring when we call `numberOfStarsInOneRing(1, 6)`, 12 for the second ring `numberOfStarsInOneRing(2, 6)`, an so on, adding 6 more stars to the next ring.

-Now that you have local web server running, you can experiment with the code and see the effects.
+Now that you have a local web server running, you can experiment with the code and see the effects.
 For example, change the return statement from

 ```JavaScript
 return ringNumber * multiplier;